MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/app-permissions.md

 * When it's used in a channel, in a personal chat, or a group chat, the app's bot can access basic identity information of team members (first name, last name, user principal name [UPN], and email address).

-* It is possible for an app's bot to send direct or proactive messages to team members even if they haven't interacted with the bot.
+* It's possible for an app's bot to send direct or proactive messages to team members even if they haven't interacted with the bot.

 * Depending on settings and functioning of an app that is a bot, it can send and receive files in personal chat only.
 It isn't supported for group chats or channels.